Oaxaca City is one of the most popular destinations in Mexico – from museums to markets, find out the main attractions in our Oaxaca City Guide.

 We recommend purchasing travel insurance before any trip to Mexico.
 We’ve been using World Nomads through 80+ countries over the past 12 years and have been really happy with their coverage and services.

 For more details check out our World Nomads review here.

 Oaxaca City Day Trips

 You can also visit the Tree of Tule, which has the world’s stoutest trunk.

 Another oddity in the area is Hierve El Agua, where mineral-laden springs have formed permanent cascades over the cliffs.

 However, we are going to explore your base of Oaxaca first.
 If you are short on time, it is possible to see all the above in two days:

 - Day 2: Mitla Ruins, Hierve El Agua, and the Tree of Tule

-We here at DIY Travel HQ have already covered the outside day trips, so without further ado, here are the best attractions in Oaxaca City itself:
+We’ve already covered the outside day trips in separate posts, so without further ado, here are the best attractions in Oaxaca City itself: